 Dade County Bar Association - former position: President , Young Lawyers Section

 Federalist Society – former position: President, Miami Lawyers Chapter

 Permanent Court of Arbitration in the Hague, Arbitrator

 Member, The Florida Council of 100

 Board of Directors, BioFlorida, Co-Chair, Government Affairs Committee

 Board of Trustees, Foundation for Florida’s Future; past member, Audit Committee

-Member, Investment Advisory Committee, Barbara Bush Foundation for Family Literacy
+Chair, Investment Advisory Committee, Barbara Bush Foundation for Family Literacy

 National Board of Directors, Warriors at Ease